dabeaz/thredo/README.md

 Thredo is threads on async.
 For the brave.
 Or the foolish.
 Only time will tell.

+Note: Thredo requires the most up-to-date version of Curio--meaning the one that is checked out of the Curio GitHub repository at https://github.com/dabeaz/curio.

 ## High Level Overview (The Big Idea)

 Consider the following thread program involving a worker, a producer,